Education

 Nigeria

 Nigeria is located in West Africa.
-Its southern and southwest regions form a long coastline that runs parallel to the Atlantic ocean.
+Its southern and southwest regions form a long coastline that runs parallel to the Atlantic Ocean.
 At over 230 million inhabitants, the country has the largest population in Africa.
-Nigeria shares borders with Cameroon, Chad, Niger and Benin in anticlockwise fashion from the east to the west.
+Nigeria shares borders with Cameroon, Chad, Niger, and Benin in anticlockwise fashion from the east to the west.

 Nigeria is blessed with enormous crude oil reserves particularly in the Niger Delta region.
 However, environmental pollution from crude oil has damaged many lands and affected people in the area.